 The bank loan designated as a hedge of a net investment in a foreign operation is accounted for in a similar way to cash flow hedges.
-Gains or losses on the hedging instrument (Bank Loan) relating to the effective portion of the hedge are recognised directly in equity, while any gains or losses relating to the ineffective portion are recognised in profit or loss.
-On disposal of the foreign operation, the cumulative value of any such gains or losses recognised directly in equity is transferred to the Income Statement.
+Gains or losses on the hedging instrument (Bank Loan) relating to the effective portion of the hedge are recognised directly in Other Comprehensive Income, while any gains or losses relating to the ineffective portion are recognised in profit or loss.
+On disposal of the foreign operation, the cumulative value of any such gains or losses recognised directly in Other Comprehensive Income Statement.